idootop/ZenBox/website/content/docs/components/Memo.md

 ---
 title: Memo
-description: Memoized rendering component that caches children and only re-renders when watched dependencies change
+description: Memoized rendering component that caches children and only re-renders when watched dependencies change.
+Perfect for optimizing expensive computations.
 ---

-# Memo

-Memoized rendering component that caches children and only re-renders when watched dependencies change.
-Perfect for optimizing expensive computations.

 ## Syntax